Rllopez0410/Rllopez0410/README.md

 I've been programming for about a year and I'm striving to make a career change as i continue to expand my knowledge in current and future technologies.
 In addition, i also enjoy videogames, cooking, bike rides and researching how to ask good stack overflow questions.

-* 🌍  I'm based in New York
+* 🌍  I'm based in New York, NY
 * ✉️  You can contact me at [rllopez0410@gmail.com](mailto:rllopez0410@gmail.com)
 * 🚀  I'm currently working on [StyleForge](http://github.com/Rllopez0410/StyleForge)
 * 🧠  I'm learning Javascript, React, Node.JS